claude38715/lore_microsite/README.md

     position: # The position on the screen
         x: ...
         y: ...
-    color: [red, green, blue] # The displayed radius
+    color: [red, green, blue] # The displayed color
     radius: ... # The displayed radius
-    background_image: # Show an image on the dot
+    background_image: # Show an image on the dot - null to show a solid color instead
         image: ... # A url to an image file
         position:  # The position of the background image on the screen
             x: ...